Habit69/Breast-cancer-project/README.md

 # Best Model Selected

-Selected Logistic Regression because of Highest test accuracy of 98.60% 5 fold Cross Validated accuracy on training is also 98.00%
+1. Selected Logistic Regression because of Highest test F1 Score of 98.60%
+2. 5 fold Cross Validated F1 Score on training is also 98.00%
+3. Hence Logistic Regression is best for this data